K-Phoen/rulerz/doc/cookbooks/doctrine_orm.md

 ## Configure Doctrine ORM

-This subject won't be directly treated here?
+This subject won't be directly treated here.
 You can either follow the [official documentation](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/configuration.html) or use a bundle/module/whatever the framework you're using promotes.